ulrichmok/LAPS/README.md

 # LAPS
-LAPS is a collection of scripts to facilitate data management in Experimental Geophysics
+LAPS is a collection of scripts to facilitate offline data management in Experimental Geophysics

+It introduces a standard metadata schema that is mirrored by StraboExperimental, an online repository for experimental data.
+Application of the schema allows to publish data and metadata to the repository.